bakrbasser/fit_track/notes/architicture_notes.md

 | Presentation | UI + State Management     | Domain only |
 | Core         | Helpers & constants       | Shared      |

----

-## 📌 Next Step Suggestion

-Let's take this forward step-by-step.
-You choose:

-### 🚀 Start Coding:

-1. I generate the folder structure + example feature.
-2. We implement one feature end-to-end (e.g., Exercise CRUD).

-### 🧱 Setup Prep:

-1. Set up `get_it` + `injectable` for dependency injection
-2. Define base entities and abstract repositories in `/domain`

-What would you like to do next?